Saint-Hubert, Quebec: Historic neighbourhoods

 East Greenfield was located in close proximity to what is today known as the Litchfield Industrial Park.
-It stretched from Grande-Allée to Boulevard de Maricourt.
-The following streets ran north–south: Cornwall, Wesley, Quévillon, Kensington, Belmont, Nantel, Campbell.
+It stretched from Grande-Allée to Maricourt Boulevard.
+The following streets ran north–south: Cornwall, Westley, Quévillon, Kensington, Belmont, Nantel, Campbell.
 Perpendicular to these streets were Barlow, Milligan, Viateur, Lalande, Mcrae, Spriggs and Robinson.
 In 1935, its boundaries were extended to the nearby municipality of Saint-Joseph de Chambly.
 The 1935 census indicated that the majority of residents along Grande-Allée were francophone, while the rest of the area had a substantial anglophone population.
-The area was served by St. Stephen Anglican Church and Wesley United Church.
+The area was served by St. Stephen Anglican Church and Westley United Church.